Best Car Insurance (2026)

 Consider this if you want a policy with nearly every coverage feature available in the market.

-They're an online-only customer service company, so we tested them out.
+Note, Allianz-branded motor insurance is online-only, so we tested them out.
 Our experience with their service email was very positive, with a really quick response time.
 And we weren't even emailing as an existing customer.
 Add to that, super Trustpilot scores (the highest in the group!).
-Note, Allianz now owns LV=!

 • Moody's (Allianz SE): Aa2